+Some of the existing laws or their provisions have outlived their utility and are out dated.
+These must be repealed and / or amended suitably.
+With changed environment many new legislations are also required.
 After a critical examination of rules, regulations, ordinances, legal and legislative measures related to the State's water sector has been made, with a view to improve and streamline their scope and cover in the legal framework all aspects pertaining to water resources management, protection of water quality, flood protection, drought proofing, abstraction licensing, water rights, etc. the Government shall introduce the following measures:

 - a.
 Enact the necessary amendments and additions to existing Act, rules, regulations, orders, decisions, etc.; - b.
 Ensure that the responsibilities and powers of Governmental agencies and the rights and obligations of individuals be clearly spelled-out in the relevant laws and regulations; - c.
 Ensure that the legislation would allow for easy implementation of policy decisions while protecting the interests of individuals and taking into account the administrative capacity to implement them; - d.
 Empower the appropriate agencies to carry out their obligations and responsibilities as implied by the public ownership of water projects, and spell out the administrative procedures necessary for coordinated, equitable and efficient control, as well as the resolution of conflicts which may arise from them; - e.
-Provide legal support for the formation of WUAs and handing over to them the distribution of water for irrigation and the maintenance of canals; - f.
+Provide legal support for the formation of WUAs and handing over to them the distribution of water for irrigation and the maintenance of canals: - f.
 Establish rules and regulations for the involvement of the private sector in development and operation of water-related projects; - g.
-Provide in the law for an effective participation of farmers in the planning and decision making processes which involve users and public authorities; - h.
+Provide in the law for an effective participation of farmers in the

+- planning and decision-making processes which involve users and public authorities; - h.
 Introduce the necessary legislation for a periodic amendment of water rates and tariff structures which would enable the full coverage of O&M expenditures, based, as far as possible on volumetric metering of supplies, while motivating users to economise in the use of water, and catering for the weaker sections of the population; - i.
-Establish effective conflict resolution legal entities and procedures.
+Establish effective conflict resolution legal entities and procedures. - j.
+It should be made obligatory for bulk consumers of ground water like industries, hotels, multi storey buildings, farm houses, swimming pools and water entertainment parks etc to make arrangements for compensatory ground water recharge in the same ground water potential zone, commensurate with their consumption so as to control indiscriminate ground water exploitation and encourage ground water recharge

 The entire body of water-related laws and regulations will eventually be amalgamated into a State Water Law, which would, in addition to the above mentioned subjects, establish the State ownership of all the water resources within the State, as well as waters imported from outside the State under various agreements, and the requirement for any public or private entity or individual to obtain from the Government a permit to abstract surface water or groundwater, to utilise it, to sell or distribute it, or to dispose off after use.
-Permitting and enforcement rules and regulations will be spelled-out accordingly.
+Permitting and enforcement rules and regulations will be spelt out accordingly.